All Episodes

 What are these shows?

-I never want to.
+I never watched that.

-Oh, yeah, there's like ice pickers.
+Oh, yeah, there's like ice kickers.

 Those are really bad.

-I'm sorry, Angela.
+I'm sorry, Angelo.

-We're gonna shame you.
+We're going to shame you.

-Ice road truckers.
+Ice Road truckers.

-And like the only reason to watch is in theory the ice could break and they would like die, but that never happens.
+And like, the only reason to watch is in theory, the ice could break and they would like die, but that never happens.

-So what's the point of all?
+So what's the point of all of that?

 Andrew says this, Blake, you play more video games than I watch TV, which is worse.

-Uh one, I don't think that's actually true.
+One, I don't think that's actually true.

 And two, like, who cares?